nationalarchives/ds-caselaw-frontend-prototype/README.md

 All of the relevant information can be found under the corresponding heading.

 The Flask application and front end code will be versioned using Git only.

+## HTML for judgment text page

+This repository includes a sample HTML page with accompanying CSS that seeks to retain the desired layout while also being inclusive and making the most of what the Web has to offer.
+Relevant decisions and considerations are described on the [corresponding Wiki page](https://github.com/nationalarchives/ds-judgments-frontend/wiki/Recommendations-for-Judgment-text-HTML-and-CSS)

 ## Development approach